The Physics of Fast Radio Bursts: General constraints on the models

 \subsubsection{Induced Compton scattering and Lorentz factor lower limit}

 With the existence of free electrons, photons with a particular frequency can be scattered out of the state and other photons with different frequencies can be scattered into the state.
 The Thomson scattering optical depth can be estimated as $\tau_{\rm T} \sim n_e \sigma_{\rm T} R$, where $n_e$ is the electron number density, $\sigma_{\rm T} = (8\pi/3) (e^2/m_e c^2)^2 \simeq (6.65 \times 10^{-25} \ {\rm cm}^2)$ is the Thomson cross section, and $R$ is the size of the emission region.
 This optical depth is relevant for scattering of high-frequency photons (for very high-energy photons, the Klein-Nishina correction is needed), but in the low-frequency regime, scattering can be enhanced significantly by induced Compton scattering if $T_b$ is high enough \citep{kompaneets57,wilson78,thompson94,lyubarsky08}.
 The essence of this mechanism can be summarized as follows \citep{wilson78}.
 Consider two photon states (not electron states) $a$ and $b$ (defined by both the energies and directions of the photons) with photon occupation numbers $n_a$ and $n_b$, respectively.
 The spontaneous change in $n_a$ because of scattering from $a$ to $b$ is $dn_a/dt \propto -n_a$.
 However, since photons are bosons that satisfy the Bose-Einstein statistics, the existence of photons at $b$ actually boost the scattering rate from $a$ to $b$ by a factor of $(n_b+1)$, i.e. $dn_a/dt = -n_a(1+n_b)$.
 Similarly, the scattering rate from $b$ to $a$ is $d n_a/dt \propto (n_a+1) n_b$.
 The net change at level $a$ is $dn_a/dt \propto [(n_a+1) n_b - n_a(1+n_b)]$ which essentially cancels out but leaves a small term related to the recoil frequency shift due to Compton scattering, i.e. $\Delta\nu /\nu = (h\nu/m_ec^2) (1-\cos\theta)$, where $\theta$ is the angle between the directions of $a$ and $b$.
-It is found that for cold electrons without bulk motion, induced Compton scattering becomes important when $(k_BT_b / m_ec^2) \Omega^2 > 1$ (where $\Omega$ is the solid angle of the uniform beam) \citep{wilson78}\footnote{The factor $(k_BT_b / m_ec^2) \Omega^2$ is the product of the photon occupation number $k_BT_b/ h\nu$ and the fractional change of energy $\sim h\nu / m_ec^2$. }.
-As a result, the optical depth due to induced Compton scattering is enhanced with respect to Thomson scattering by the same factor, i.e.\footnote{A coefficient $3/8\pi^2$ is added with precise calculations (e.g. W. Lu, 2021, unpublished notes).}
+It is found that for cold electrons without bulk motion, induced Compton scattering becomes important when $(k_BT_b / m_ec^2) \Omega^2 > 1$ (where $\Omega$ is the solid angle of the uniform beam) \citep{wilson78}\footnote{The factor $(k_BT_b / m_ec^2)$ is the product of the photon occupation number $k_BT_b/ h\nu$ and the fractional change of energy $\sim h\nu / m_ec^2$. }.
+As a result, the optical depth due to induced Compton scattering is enhanced with respect to Thomson scattering by the same factor, i.e.\footnote{A coefficient $3/8\pi^2$ is added with precise calculations (e.g. W. Lu, 2021, unpublished notes).
+Note that this expression makes use of the assumption a uniform electron number density.
+It has been suggested that the medium may be subject to filamentation due to the propagation of FRBs, which would significantly reduce the optical depth for induced Compton scattering \citep{sobacchi22b}.}

 The detailed expression depends on the explicit problems one is addressing.
 For example, if one considers the induced Compton scattering constraint in an emitting source, the expression can be written as \cite{lyubarsky08}